 Employees are entitled to receive the proper compensation for hours worked or tasks completed.
 It is not uncommon for California employers to violate employee wage and hour rights or blur the line between fair and unfair treatment.
 Fortunately, the state has numerous protections in place that guarantee fair treatment and compensation of employees.
 If your employer is attempting to avoid paying you the wages you have rightfully earned, it is wise to seek the counsel of a knowledgeable employment law attorney as soon as possible.
-At the Berenji Law Firm, we are committed to seeing that you are provided a fair and legal wage for the hours that you work.
+At the Berenji Law Firm, A Professional Corporation, we are committed to seeing that you are provided a fair and legal wage for the hours that you work.
 We will immediately begin a careful investigation into your employer’s payment practices and develop a strong case strategy based on the unique challenges of your situation.

 Wage and hour disputes can span a wide range of situations including, but not limited to:

 You must be paid overtime for more than 40 hours of work per week or 8 hours in a day.

 Many employers will attempt to force employees to work off the clock, or on their own free time.
 This can include clocking out to run work-related errands, performing pre-shift work before clocking in for the day, or punching out for the day and then continuing to complete job tasks.